 We weren’t quite as calm in this situation.
 We had been taught to walk slowly backwards while maintaining eye contact.
 After two or three backwards steps down the hill, the bear disappeared from our sight, and we turned and put our cross country training to work.
 With an occasional glance over our shoulder, we broke previous mile records thought to be unbreakable.

 The boat shifted, and I awoke from my trance of memories.
 At this moment, staring at the clearing that used to be my home, I realized that memory is the only buoy keeping this past life afloat.

 I got it.
 It was a business, and the contract had ended.
 The allotted timber had been harvested.
 The job was done.
 It all had to end.
-The loggers moved on to other jobs.
+The loggers moved on to another other chainsaw mill and other jobs.
 The families moved on to new lives.
 And everyone was okay with it.
 Dick Buehler, the owner of Silver Bay Logging, liquidated his assets and prepared for retirement.
 Atikon Forest Products moved on to the next project.
 And Cube Cove was given back to Mother Nature.